changlabtw/scGHSOM/README.md

 # scGHSOM
+scGHSOM: A Hierarchical Framework for Single-Cell Data Clustering and Visualization

+---
 Currently running using the WSL terminal in VS Code.

----

 ### Prerequisites

 - Requires **JRE (Java Runtime Environment)**